UW System extends coverage to domestic partners and partner’s children for the following plans*:

 - Your partnership must not violate Wis.
 Stats. §765.03, which bars marriage between certain persons based on kinship and divorce; and

-- You must consider yourselves to be members of each other’s immediate family; and
+- You consider yourselves members of each other’s immediate family; and

-- You must agree to be responsible for each other’s basic living expenses; and
+- You agree to be responsible for each other’s basic living expenses; and

-- You must share a common residence – any of the following conditions may apply:
+- You share a common residence – any of the following may apply:

 - Only one of you has legal ownership of the residence (if ownership is applicable); or